 The fundamentals of system dynamics lie in the field of feedback control, demonstrating how the structure of the system with its feedback loops are responsible for its dynamic behaviour.
-The main elements of system dynamics models are feedback processes, expressed through reinforcing and balancing loops (Fig. 2a), stock and flow structures (Fig. 2b) and time delays (32).
+The main elements of system dynamics models are feedback processes, expressed through reinforcing and balancing loops (Fig. 1a), stock and flow structures (Fig. 1b) and time delays.
 A reinforcing loop is one where an initial change influences more of the same change while a balancing loop seeks an equilibrium by counteracting change.
-Stock represent the state of the system which accumulates or depletes over time while flows define the rate of change in a stock.
+Stock represents the state of the system which accumulates or depletes over time while flows define the rate of change in a stock.
 This can be represented by the following equation 1,

 ddt (Stock) = inflow (t) – outflow (t) --- (1)